tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   - #### Ghost Festival (中元节 / Zhōngyuán jié)
     - https://en.wikipedia.org/wiki/Ghost_Festival
-    - Falls on the 15th day of the 7th lunar month (14th in parts of southern China)
+    - Falls on the 15th day of the 7th lunar month
     - Game Event Duration: 1 day
     - Celebrated to comfort and appease spirits of the dead
     - Celebrations include burning fake paper money and making offerings to ancestors